 This LGR solution along with the appropriate policies (i.e. TLD variant labels managed by the same entity, and second level variant labels managed by the same registrant) would not solve the failure of service problems but would mitigate the issues of misconnection.

+[TBD: describe the additional variants needed because of overlap between the variant definitions for “ss” and “s”.
+Describe the additional methods needed to prevent more than two allocatable labels (variant subtyping) – see separate document.
+The IP will gladly provide assistance with formulating the proper LGR syntax, if requested.]

 D.5.2.
 LATIN SMALL LETTER DOTLESS I (ı) 0131